NAGENDRA-BABU-MARASU/coding-challenges/4.Own Cut tool/readme.md

 Written in: Python <img height="25px" width="22px" style="margin-bottom: -7px" src="https://s3.dualstack.us-east-2.amazonaws.com/pythondotorg-assets/media/community/logos/python-logo-only.png" width="20px"/>

-It can be used to print the standard input contents or file contents to standard output.
+It can be used to print the specific data from standard input contents or file contents to standard output.

 ### Options available:
 * **Help** : displays the command line options available